xkhainguyen/underactuated/README.md

 ## My Words

 This repository only presents my personal work within the course.
 I would be very happy if it helps you to gain more knowledge and I could get constructive feedback from you.
 Let's learn together.

+If GitHub cannot render `.ipynb` files, check [this](https://github.com/community/community/discussions/41020), or open with github.dev, or just dowload the files.

 *Please star :star: if you find it useful.*